RBC-DSAI-IITM/rbc-dsai-iitm.github.io-old/_members/profravindran_Sourav_kumar_mohanty.md

   - Project Associate
 areas:
   - Machine Learning
-bio:  am passionate about studying and implementing the intricacies in Artificial Intelligence.
+bio: I am passionate about studying and implementing the intricacies in Artificial Intelligence.
 Currently, I am working on understanding different ways of embedding the representation of the networks.
 type: staff
 ---